-The 10-Second Rule
+The 10-Second Rule of Customer Attention

 - Who you are: Clearly express who your company is.
 Your logo and company name should be prominent and easy to read.
 This may seem obvious, but it’s not always implemented.